Skip to main content

 Platform Overview

 Firewalla devices function as security appliances sitting between your router and network, providing advanced threat detection, content filtering, VPN services, and detailed network monitoring.
-Rather than replacing your entire network infrastructure, Firewalla enhances existing equipment with security-focused management.
+Rather than replacing your entire network infrastructure, Firewalla enhances existing equipment.

 Hardware Models